garrettj403/SciencePlots/README.md

 Using the Styles
 ----------------

-``science.mplstyle`` is the main style from this repo.
+``"science"`` is the main style from this repo.
 Whenever you want to use it, simply add the following to the top of your python script:

 ```python
 import matplotlib.pyplot as plt